soapbox-pub/rebased/docs/configuration/cheatsheet.md

 #### Pleroma.Web.MediaProxy.Invalidation.Script

-This strategy allow perform external bash script to purge cache.
+This strategy allow perform external shell script to purge cache.
 Urls of attachments pass to script as arguments.

 * `script_path`: path to external script.